MaksBondarenko/Old-Java-Examples-of-code/README.md

 All folders are different programs.

-This is a simple GUI game in which you must sort random number of colors in table.
+SortGame is a simple GUI game in which you must sort random number of colors in table.
 Sort rule: all red items need to be placed at the bottom of table.
 At the end if you have a result which is better then other's results - your name and score will be placed in highscores list.